Pungyeon/golang-auth0-example/ARTICLE.md

 In our main function we have added a routing group, called authorized.
 We then tell gin that this routing group should use a middleware function called `authRequired` and then change all our todo operations, to make them a part of this group, rather than being directly attached to our gin router.

 We have also written a middlware function.
-A middleware function is basically a function that is run, before our actual handler.
-So, a request towards `GET '/todo'` is no processed in the `authRequired` function and then the `handlers.GetTodoListHandler`.
+A middleware function is basically a function that is run, before (or after) our actual handler.
+So, a request towards `GET '/todo'` is now processed in the `authRequired` function first and then the `handlers.GetTodoListHandler`.

 Another addition is two new global variables audience and domain, which we will need for our authentication against Auth0.
 These will be retrieved from our environment variables on start, using the function `setAuth0Variables`.

 The function `authRequired` is a middleware function.
 In gin terms, this must return a gin.HandlerFunc, which contains a `Next()` invokation in the body.
 Basically, our function validates a token which is provided in the incoming request 'Authorization' header.
 We do this using JWKS (JSON Web Key Set).
 Essentially, JWKS is a method for verifying JWT, using a public/private key infrastructure.
-In out case, both the private and public keys are provided by Auth0, so we don't have to do any additional work.
+In our case, both the private and public keys are provided by Auth0, so we don't have to do any additional work.

 ```
 To read about JWKS: https://auth0.com/docs/jwks